In the last issue, we focused on:

 For 40,000 dots/square meter, there is a group of LED lights every 5mm in the horizontal and vertical directions, and this distance is the center distance between the two groups of lights (pixels).
 We usually call it the dot pitch (the distance between pixels).

 Because the full-color LED display shows a variety of colors, it needs to be able to show different colors from black to white.
 Therefore, a full-color LED display requires three lights of red, green, and blue to form a pixel to show a variety of colors.
 Full-color LED displays are divided into real pixel displays and virtual pixel displays.
 Because the two display technologies are different, the way the pixels are formed is also different.

 The virtual pixel display uses LED multiplexing virtual pixel technology.
 The adjacent LED light-emitting tubes can be combined up, down, left, and right 4 times to form a light-emitting tube; the real pixel display uses the normal three primary colors to form a pixel technology.
 The dots of the virtual pixels are scattered, and the dots of the real pixels are condensed.
 The luminous points of virtual pixels are between the lamps, and the luminous points of real pixels are on the lamps.

 Dynamic pixel technology: Split a pixel into several independent LED units.
 Each led unit reproduces the corresponding primary color information of several adjacent pixels in a time-division multiplexing manner.

-Pixel sharing technology: A complete independent pixel of the display terminal is cyclically refreshed by the information of multiple adjacent pixels in the signal source in a time-division multiplexing manner.
-It is understandable that multiple pixels in the signal source share a complete independent pixel of the display terminal in a time-division multiplexed manner.
+Pixel-sharing technology: A complete independent pixel of the display terminal is cyclically refreshed by the information of multiple adjacent pixels in the signal source in a time-division multiplexing manner.
+Understandably, multiple pixels in the signal source share a completely independent pixel of the display terminal in a time-division multiplexed manner.